amadonavarrete/soc-playbook/playbooks/phishing.md

 #### Contain

 1. **Isolate affected user accounts**
-   - **Procedure:** Disable or lock compromised user accounts to prevent further access.
+   - Disable or lock compromised accounts to prevent unauthorized access.
-   - **Automate:** Utilize SOAR or identity management workflows to auto-disable accounts when phishing is confirmed.
-   - **Tools:** `Active Directory`
 2. **Quarantine or remove malicious email**
-   - **Procedure:** Search for and retract the phishing email across all user mailboxes.
+   - Search for and retract the phishing email across all user mailboxes.
-   - **Automate:** Integrate with SOAR or mail security APIs to auto-quarantine emails based on IOC matches.
 3. **Block malicious URLs and Domains**
-   - **Procedure:** Add phishing URLs/domains to denylists at the firewall, DNS, or secure web gateway level.
+   - Add phishing URLs/domains to denylists at the firewall, DNS, or secure web gateway level.
-   - **Automate:** Automate IOC ingestion into blocklists via threat intelligence or SOAR pipelines.
 4. **Contain endpoint activity**
-   - **Procedure:** Isolate or restrict network access for affected endpoints.
+   - Isolate or restrict network access for affected endpoints.
-   - **Automate:** Configure endpoint policies to auto-isolate machines flagged for phishing payload execution or suspicious behavior.
+   - Monitor for any additional malicious activity from the system.

 #### Eradicate

 1. **Remove persistence mechanisms (if established)**
-   - **Procedure:** Scan for and remove registry entries, scheduled tasks, or startup items added by phishing payloads.
+   - Scan for and remove registry entries, scheduled tasks, or startup items added by phishing payloads.
-   - **Automate:** Configure EDR or SOAR workflows to detect and automatically clean known persistence artifacts.
-   - **Tools:** `EDR Platforms`
 2. **Revoke compromised credentials and issue new ones**
-   - **Procedure:** Reset passwords or deactivate accounts involved in credential theft.
-Monitor for reuse of old credentials.
+   - Reset passwords or deactivate accounts involved in credential theft.
-   - **Automate:** Use identity orchestration to enforce password resets and monitor credential reuse attempts.
-   - **Tools:** `Active Directory`
+   - Monitor for reuse of old credentials.
 3. **Clear malicious artifacts from infected systems**
-   - **Procedure:** Perform full endpoint scans and remove malicious files, scripts, or executables delivered via phishing.
+   - Perform full endpoint scans and remove malicious files, scripts, or executables delivered via phishing.
-   - **Automate:** Trigger full endpoint scans via EDR or SOAR playbook when phishing indicators are confirmed.
 4. **Remove malicious email rules or forwarding settings**
-   - **Procedure:** Check and delete any unauthorized mailbox rules that forward emails or auto-delete messages.
+   - Check and delete any unauthorized mailbox rules that forward emails or auto-delete messages.
-   - **Automate:** Use scripting or SOAR integrations to identify and clean rules in bulk.
 5. **Purge residual phishing emails**
-   - **Procedure:** Search and purge any remaining instances of the phishing email from user mailboxes.
+   - Search and purge any remaining instances of the phishing email from user mailboxes.
-   - **Automate:** Automate email purging via API calls from mail security solutions when malicious indicators are confirmed.

 --------------